hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 </details>

-The footprinting pltos can be found on the ArchR project output directory
+The footprinting plots can be found on the ArchR project output directory

 <details>